Skip to main content

 Cystinosis is a rare, genetic, metabolic disease in which an amino acid (one of several molecules that are linked together to make proteins1) called cystine, accumulates in cells in the body.
-The excess cystine damages cells and often forms crystals that can build up in and damage many organs and tissues, particularly the kidneys and the eyes.2 Formation of cystine crystals within the corneas, known as corneal crystals, is a common symptom of cystinosis and can begin to appear between 18 months and two years of age.
+The excess cystine damages cells and often forms crystals that can build up in and damage many organs and tissues, particularly the kidneys and the eyes.2 Formation of cystine crystals within the corneas, known as corneal crystals, is a common symptom of cystinosis and usually seen in all patients by 16 months of age.3

-Cystinosis is thought to affect about 2,000 people worldwide, including approximately 500 people in the United States.3 It is an autosomal recessive genetic disease, meaning that both parents carry the abnormal gene that causes the condition, even though they do not show any signs or symptoms of the disease.2
+Cystinosis affects one in 100,000-200,000 live births in the United States.4 It is an autosomal recessive genetic disease, meaning that both parents carry the abnormal gene that causes the condition, even though they do not show any signs or symptoms of the disease.2

 Causes of Cystinosis